-Remount horse is a horse of its forth and fifth year of life (from 37th month to 60th).
-However, the training year for a remount horse that was born in winter starts not on a New Year Day, January 1st, its adjusted birthday, but 4 months earlier, in September of its third year of life.
+Old remount horse is a horse of its forth and fifth year of life (from 37th month to 60th).
+However, the training year for an old remount horse that was born in winter starts not on a New Year Day, January 1st, its adjusted birthday, but 4 months earlier, in September of its fourth year of life.
 This training stage follows the young remount horse stage and also lasts for 2 years.

-Specialization should really begin when a horse hit its first day of a 6 y.o. birthday, i.e. 60 months old, and has been trained properly and holistically for the previous 4 years: 2 years as young horse, and another 2 years as an old remount horse.
+Specialization should really begin when a horse hits its first day of a 6 y.o. birthday, i.e. 60 months old, and has been trained properly and holistically for the previous 4 years: 2 years as young remount horse, and another 2 years as an old remount horse.
 The developing horse stage with specialization in an equestrian discipline latsts for 4 years.
 Upon successful completion of this training stage a horse may present itself as a schoolmaster.